 Frisbee is a wonderful sport for many reasons, but in the realm of physical literacy, there are 3 core fundamental movement skills (FMS).
 They are: Throw, Run, and Catch.
-I created the graphic below which showcases which disc sports you can play depending on which FMS you have.
+I created the graphic below which showcases the disc sports that correspond to the three fundamental movement skills.

-The best way to get better at frisbee is not only by playing frisbee.
+The best way to get better at frisbee is not solely by playing frisbee.

-- Learn catching from playing baseball, softball, football, juggling, etc.
+- Learn to catch from playing baseball, softball, football, juggling, etc.